Git Hooks: Enforce Commit Message and Branch Name

 if [[ -z "$ISSUE_ID" ]]; then

-echo "[commit-msg-hook] Your commit message is illegal.
-Please rename your branch with using following regex: $REGEX_ISSUE_ID"
+echo "[commit-msg-hook] Your commit message is invalid.
+Please rename your branch using the following regex: $REGEX_ISSUE_ID"

 exit 1